 You can top them with anything you like, from veggies to cheese to meats.
 For example, some people make crostini with goat cheese, feta, brie, salmon, shrimp, and even bacon.

-But while creamy goat cheese crostini are undoubtedly good, here we'll show you how to make tasty and healthy toppings with almost any vegetable.
+While creamy goat cheese crostini are undoubtedly good, we’ll show you how to make tasty and healthy toppings with almost any vegetable.

 Preheat the oven to 450°F or 230°C. Line a baking sheet with parchment paper.